 The acquisition and integration of a foreign company is a herculean task that is subject to a complex, multi-step process.
-Numerous different work streams must be handled simultaneously; there are countless aspects to take account of with merger & acquisition activities.
+Numerous different work streams must be handled simultaneously; there are countless business management aspects to take account of with merger & acquisition activities.

-Aspects & Course of a Corporate Transaction
+Business management Aspects of a Corporate Transaction

 The first step in the acquisition of a company is always an assessment of the strategic fit.
 Do the buyer and the bought company fit together?
 Can synergies be generated?
 What might this look like and what are the consequences if the company available for sale is possibly acquired by a competitor?
 These questions are addressed prior to the actual process.
 Due to the amount of information at this time, the analysis does not yet go into great depth.
 When the first indicative offer has been made, however, and the data room opened, then things begin to heat up.